 The illustration shows the electrical circuit with the two core elements that are interconnected by electric leads.
-The circuit symbol that is used for the source here is that of a battery.
-The electrical load is represented by a resistor R, at which a potential drop occurs.
+The circuit symbol that is used for the source here represents a battery.
+The electric load is represented by a resistor R, at which a potential drop occurs.

 Laws of Kirchhoff

 Two laws of Kirchhoff play a significant role throughout the entire field of electrical engineering.
 Circuits are usually not as simply structured as shown previously but carry special junction points or current nodes.

 In a node, the sum of all currents is zero, i.e. at any node in an electrical circuit, the total current inflow is equal to the total current outflow at that node.
 The electric current is conserved and a stationary flow is generated at a node.

 Kirchhoff’s voltage law or loop rule

 The sum of all voltages in any loop is equivalent to the sum of the potential drops in that loop, implying that whatever energy a charge Q starts within an electrical circuit is lost by the time the charge reaches the end.
 As each point on the circuit is characterized by a unique potential value, any number of loops should carry the same potential.

 Example 1: We are familiar with the general physical principles governing the blood flow through the vascular system.
 Considering the heart as a node, the volume of blood that flows into the heart is equal to the amount that flows out again.
 Since blood is not a ‘Newtonian fluid’, based on the resistor, Kirchoff’s rules apply as follows:

 Kirchoff’s first law, in connection with the vascular system of a human being, states that the flow resistance of all ‘consecutively connected’ blood vessels accumulates.
 Therefore, the overall resistance increases with the number of consecutive blood vessels.